 On this low-sodium diet, blood pressure for the subjects fell, in just one week, to an average 123/75.

 Then, the subjects spent a second week eating a high-salt diet – 5,700 milligrams of sodium daily.
 At the end of the week, their blood pressures had shot right back up to 146/80 – yes, nearly identical to their pre-study levels.

-These new findings, summed up lead investigator Dr. Eduardo Pimenta and team, “suggest that patients with resistant hypertension are particularly salt-sensitive and emphasize the importance of low dietary salt in the clinical management of resistant hypertension.”
+These findings, summed up lead investigator Dr. Eduardo Pimenta and team, “suggest that patients with resistant hypertension are particularly salt-sensitive and emphasize the importance of low dietary salt in the clinical management of resistant hypertension.”